timeplus-io/docs/docs/functions.md

 `to_start_of_year(date)`

+Rounds down a date or date with time to the first day of the year.
+Returns the date.

 ### to_start_of_quarter

 `to_start_of_quarter(date)`

+Rounds down a date or date with time to the first day of the quarter.
+Returns the date.

 ### to_start_of_month

 `to_start_of_month(date)`

+Rounds down a date or date with time to the first day of the month.
+Returns the date.

 ### to_start_of_day

 `to_start_of_day(date)`

+Rounds down a date with time to the start of the day.

 ### to_start_of_hour

 `to_start_of_hour(datetime)`

+Rounds down a date or date with time to the start of the hour.

 ### to_start_of_minute

 `to_start_of_minute(datetime)`

+Rounds down a date or date with time to the start of the minute.

 ### to_start_of_second

 `to_start_of_second(datetime64)`

+Rounds down a date or date with time to the start of the second.

 Unlike other `to_start_of_` functions, this function expects a datetime with millisecond, such as `to_start_of_second(now64())`